rangsimanketkaew/rangsimanketkaew.github.io/_posts/2023-04-20-how-I-learned-to-ski-in-3-days.md

 <br>

 <p style="text-indent: 40px">
-My playlists above contain a wide range of skiing lessons; from very basic to very advanced level.
+My playlists contain a wide range of skiing lessons; from very basic to very advanced level.
 For example, the first thing that is very very important and everyone should know before skiing is how to put on and buckle ski boots.
-This means that if you do not really know how to put on your boots properly it can hurt your feet.
-Trust me, you will never want to have that experience.
+This means that if you do not really know how to put on your boots properly, it can hurt your feet.
+Trust me, you will never want to have such disastrous experience.

 My playlist basically contains videos in different type of skill development as follows:
 </p>